-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Blue Shield 65 Plus (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Blue Shield 65 Plus Choice Plan (HMO)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact Customer Care at (800) 776-4466 for additional information.
+For questions about this document, please contact Customer Service at (800) 776-4466 for additional information.
 (TTY users should call 711).
 Hours are 8 a.m. to 8 p.m., seven days a week.
+This call is free.

-This plan, Blue Shield 65 Plus, is offered by California Physicians' Service (dba Blue Shield of California).
+This plan, Blue Shield 65 Plus Choice Plan, is offered by California Physicians' Service (dba Blue Shield of California).
 (When this Evidence of Coverage says "we," "us," or "our," it means California Physicians' Services (dba Blue Shield of California).
-When it says "plan" or "our plan," it means Blue Shield 65 Plus.)
+When it says "plan" or "our plan," it means Blue Shield 65 Plus Choice Plan.)